Foreign policy of the Stephen Harper government: 2014 Ukraine-Crimea crisis

 Harper's visit to Europe the week of 23 March cemented his reputation as the leading hawk among G7 nations and the most zealous ally of a new Ukraine government considered wholly illegitimate by Putin.
 In Berlin on 27 March Harper said that "Notwithstanding all of our efforts to make Mr. Putin a partner, he has not desired to be a partner.
 He has desired to be a rival."

 Harper said he believes that Russians, and in particular the younger generation of Russians, share the values of the West and want to be partners.
 He said the view of most Western powers is that they will some day have "common interests and the projection of common values on the international scene."

 On 20 March, the Ukrainian government called for all guns to be turned in.
 French Ambassador Alain Remy said that this was a central requirement for the European Union to begin disbursing financial aid.
 Ukrainian Prime Minister pro-tem Arseniy Yatseniuk suggested that gun owners might join the National Guard.
 Dmitri Yarosh, the Right Sector leader said that "It's not normal to ask people to hand in their weapons in the situation we have now."
 Canadians have had their own debate over the federal gun registry, which had been cancelled by the Harper government a few years earlier.

-High Representative of the Union for Foreign Affairs and Security Policy Catherine Ashton stressed the need to "hand over any unauthorised arms to the authorities immediately," in the wake of a protest on 26 March at the parliament building, to pressure lawmakers to sack the newly appointed Interior Minister Arsen Avakov because the Right Sector group believes that Avakov is personally responsible for ordering what they call a political assassination of one of their leader, Aleksandr Muzychko, who was killed in a special operation in a city of Rovno the previous evening.
+High Representative of the Union for Foreign Affairs and Security Policy Catherine Ashton stressed the need to "hand over any unauthorised arms to the authorities immediately," in the wake of a protest on 26 March at the parliament building, to pressure lawmakers to sack the newly appointed Interior Minister Arsen Avakov because the Right Sector group believes that Avakov is personally responsible for ordering what they call a political assassination of one of their leader, Aleksandr Muzychko, who was killed in a special operation in a city of Rivne the previous evening.

 On 28 April, the Harper government announced further economic sanctions on nine additional Russians and two Russian banks amid escalating tensions over Ukraine.
 Travel bans are also being imposed on the nine individuals.
 This was done in concert with the US, which imposed escalating sanctions of its own, including export licence applications for any high-technology items that could contribute to Russian military capabilities.
 The US Commerce and State Departments revoked any existing export licences that meet these conditions.
 Tit-for-tat economic sanctions had begun in March 2014.